-Evangeline Lilly was set to co-star in Ant-Man 3 when she made not-so-great headlines in the midst of the Coronavirus pandemic and blew up social media by saying some things which made people think she thought the Coronavirus was a hoax.
+Evangeline Lilly is set to co-star in Ant-Man 3 but that was briefly put in jeopardy when she made not-so-great headlines in the midst of the Coronavirus pandemic and blew up social media by saying some things which made people think she thought the Coronavirus was a hoax.

-Partly as a result of that controversy and also perhaps out of Marvel’s intense desire to replace a lot of their white actors with people of color, there were rumors that Evangeline Lilly was being eliminated from the Marvel Cinematic Universe in Ant-Man 3.
+Partly as a result of that controversy and also perhaps out of Marvel’s intense desire to replace a lot of their white actors with people of color, there were rumors that Evangeline Lilly was being eliminated from the Marvel Cinematic Universe in Ant-Man 3: Quantumania.

 However when Marvel announced that the title of this movie would be Ant-Man And The Wasp: Quantumania, they put rumors of Evangeline Lilly being phased out to rest.
 The wouldn’t put “Wasp” in the title of the film if they were trying to phase the Wasp out.